 Akshaya Ramesh (Kepler Lab)

-Akshaya is a 3rd year graduate student in the Genetics and Genomics program and works in Dr. Thomas Kepler’s lab in the Department of Microbiology.
+Akshaya is a fourth-year graduate student in the Genetics and Genomics program and works in Dr. Thomas Kepler’s lab in the Department of Microbiology.
 Her research primarily focuses on understanding the immunogenetics of rhesus macaque monkeys, which are currently used as animal models for HIV research.
 As part of her thesis project she will work on assembling the whole genome (WGS) of the rhesus macaque from one monkey and generate high-resolution immunoglobulin loci sequence information from nine additional macaques.
 This information will serve as a valuable reference while studying potential vaccine candidates to identify mutations that make them especially potent.
 In addition to this, the WGS of the rhesus macaque will open a new suite of tools in macaque biology and have far reaching impacts considering that these monkeys are used extensively in biomedical research.